Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Physical parameters of GMCs and regions

 \subsubsection{Physical properties of GMCs}

 Here we summarize the main properties of GMCs.
-Figure \ref{GMC_COmap} shows GMCs identified by PYCPROPS and the total number of GMCs is 432 except for the masked central region.
-First, we estimate a radius of a GMC.
-The envelope of a GMC is extrapolated by correction which extends the boundary surface up to $T_{\rm edge} = 0$ K (see for details \citet{Rosolowsky2006}).
-We deconvolve the GMC distribution by using a circular Gaussian beam.
+Figure \ref{GMC_COmap} shows the GMCs identified by \texttt{PYCPROPS}.
+The total number of GMCs is 432, except for the masked central region.
+First, we estimate the radius of the GMC.
+The envelope of a GMC is extrapolated by correction, which extends the boundary surface up to $T_{\rm edge} = 0$ K (see for details \cite{Rosolowsky2006}) to suppress the effects of sensitivity.
+The GMC distribution is deconvoluted using a circular Gaussian beam.
 As a result, we obtain second moments $\sigma_{\rm maj}$ and $\sigma_{\rm min}$ in the $x$ and $y$ axes and the coefficient $\eta = \sqrt{2\ln 2}$ which comes from the mass distribution within the GMC under the assumption of 2D Gaussian.
-Then, we calculate a radius as $R = \eta\sqrt{\sigma_{\rm maj}\sigma_{\rm min}}$ and a typical radius is found to be 90 pc in a range of 23-237 pc as shown in Figure \ref{R_Mvir_Mco}(a).
+Then, we calculate a radius as $R = \eta\sqrt{\sigma_{\rm maj}\sigma_{\rm min}}$ and a typical radius is found to be 90 pc in a range of 23--238 pc as shown in Figure \ref{R_Mvir_Mco}(a).